 Michael's primary home is in Musical Theatre.
-He has worked in that field as Producer / Director / Music Director / Arranger and Orchestrator of over 150 stage productions as well as Business Theatre and Corporate events.
-His work has taken him all over the world to numerous theaters, and other venues ranging from Montreal's Place des Artes and the Vienna Concert House to New York's Madison Square Garden, L.A.'s Universal Amphitheater, the White House and practically every major hotel in Las Vegas.
+He began his professional career at age 19 as Music Director at the Barn Theatre in Augusta, Michigan.
+He continued to work in that field as Producer / Director / Music Director / Arranger and Orchestrator of over 150 stage productions as well as Business Theatre and Corporate events.
+His work has taken him all over the world to numerous theaters and venues ranging from Montreal's Place des Artes , the Vienna Concert House, the Shanghai Center Theatre, to New York's Madison Square Garden, L.A.'s Universal Amphitheater, the White House, the Kennedy Center, and practically every major hotel in Las Vegas.

-His film credits include "North 'Cross Jordon", "Time on Their Hands," "The Lion King", "Coming to Ametrica", and the Hallmark seasonal favorite "Twice Upon a Christmas."
+His film credits include "The Lion King" (as arranger - demo on the "Past Projects" page).
+As composer he wrote scores and music for "North 'Cross Jordon", "Time on Their Hands," "Coming to Ametrica", and the Hallmark seasonal favorite "Twice Upon a Christmas."
 His television credits also include "The Miss America Pageant", and various projects for NBC including "An Evening at the Improv" and "The Great American Laugh Off."

 From 1995-2005 he was Vice President of Command Performance Productions, providing original music and entertainment for corporate clients.